You'll Make Me

 .................................................................................................................................................................................................................................................................

-Chapter 1 - Why Is The Night Not Eternal
+Chapter 1 - Why Won't Night Last Forever

 Anon had trouble sleeping.
 For a long time now he had suffered from restless nights, unable to catch a break.
-The worst came during summer, when the sheets were too drenched in sweat for him to turn around anymore and the heat choked all reasons to stay in bed out of him.
-But it was something else entirely keeping him awake, a pulsating anxiety prickling into his brain that would just not go away.
-Pulling his eyelids open, it had to be quieted down by something else, be it work, pain or whatever.
-He was not having a good time regardless.
+The worst came during summer, when the sheets were too drenched in sweat for him to turn around anymore and the heat choked every reason to stay in bed out of him.
+But it was something else pulling his eyelids open, a pulsating anxiety prickling into his brain that would just not go away.
+It could only be quieted down by something else, be it work, pain or whatever.
+Regardless, he was not having a good time.

 At that point, Anon knew rest was not an option.
 Every night he would instead come home from work, lock himself up and resume his working until the sun announced it was time to go back to the office, rinse and repeat.
 Every last moment he had to remain occupied, and every last second he remained restless.
 Life could only keep going because he would always remain the same.

-That morning in particular, Anon went frivolously unquestioned on the matter until his boss came to him and called him upstairs.
-The old man also could not bring himself to ask if he needed time off, as obvious as it was.
+That morning in particular, Anon’s attitude went unquestioned on the matter until his boss came to him and called him upstairs.
+The old man could also not bring himself to ask if he needed time off, as obvious as it was.
 No matter whatever was wrong with him, Anon kept replying the exact same thing.

 “What’s wrong with me is that I took too much time off back then, mister.
 I’m here to work now.”
 For whatever reason, Anon pretended to like his job.